konstellation-io/website/content/en/docs/KRE/installation/validate/index.md

 prometheus-kre-local-prometheus-opera-prometheus-0       3/3     Running   1          28h
 ```

 ## Open Admin web console

-If everything works fine we should open the URL https://admin.kre.yourdomain.com in a browser and the admin interface should open like the figure below.
+If everything works fine you can go to https://admin.kre.yourdomain.com and see the admin UI as shown in the image bellow.

 {{< imgproc admin_web Resize "600x" >}}

 {{< /imgproc >}}

 ## Check API is up